OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 - A person reading chapter 9 must know the importance of stride scheduling and master the concept of fairness metric.
 - Having the ability to define the main differences between lottery scheduling, stride scheduling, and the Completely Fair Scheduling of Linux.
 - Have the ability to recognize the real scheduler vs. the fake.
 - Being able to define one clear issue if you use a scheduler.

 ### Memory Management

 - Have the basic ability to locate and mix memory issues.
-- Define reasons on memory mangement issues.
+- Define reasons on memory management issues.
 - Begin to know the importance of memory in OS.

 ### Segmentation